-You may have to reduce the foreign taxes you paid or accrued by the following items:
+You may have to reduce the foreign taxes you paid or accrued by the following items.

-Taxes on income excluded on Form 2555 or Form 2555-EZ.
+• Taxes on income excluded on Form 2555 or Form 2555-EZ.
 Reduce taxes paid or accrued by the taxes allocable to any foreign earned income excluded on Form 2555 or Form 2555-EZ.
-If only part of your foreign earned income is excluded. you must determine the amount of tax allocable to excluded income.
-To do so, multiply the foreign taxes paid or accrued on foreign earned income received or accrued during the tax year by the following fraction:
+If only part of your foreign earned income is excluded, you must determine the amount of tax allocable to excluded income.
+To do so, multiply the foreign taxes paid or accrued on foreign earned income received or accrued during the tax year by the following fraction.

-Numerator: Foreign earned income you excluded for the tax year reduced by otherwise deductible expenses allocable to that income.
+Numerator: Foreign earned income and housing amounts you excluded for the tax year minus otherwise deductible expenses (not including the foreign housing deduction) allocable to that income.

-Denominator: Your total foreign earned income received or accrued during the tax year reduced by deductible expenses allocable to that income.
-However, if the foreign jurisdiction charges tax on foreign earned income and some other income (for example, earned income from U.S. sources or a type of income not subject to U.S. tax) and the taxes on the other income cannot be segregated, the denominator is the total amount of income subject to foreign tax reduced by deductible expenses allocable to that income.
+Denominator: Your total foreign earned income received or accrued during the tax year minus deductible expenses (including the foreign housing deduction) allocable to that income.
+However, if the foreign jurisdiction charges tax on foreign earned income and some other income (for example, earned income from U.S. sources or a type of income not subject to U.S. tax) and the taxes on the other income cannot be segregated, the denominator is the total amount of income subject to foreign tax minus deductible expenses allocable to that income.

 See Pub.
-514 for a comprehensive example.
+514 for a comprehensive

 - Taxes on income from Puerto Rico exempt from U.S. tax.
 The reduction applies if you have income from Puerto Rican sources that is not taxable on your U.S. tax return.
 To figure the credit, reduce your foreign taxes paid or accrued by the taxes allocable to the exempt income.
 See Pub.
-570 for more information. - Taxes on income from Guam, American Samoa, or the Commonwealth of the Northern Mariana Islands excluded from U.S. tax.
-If you are a bona fide resident of American Samoa, reduce taxes paid or accrued by any taxes attributable to excluded income from sources in Guam, American Samoa, or the Commonwealth of the Northern Mariana Islands.
+570 for more information. - Taxes on income from American Samoa excluded from U.S. tax.
+If you are a bona fide resident of American Samoa, reduce taxes paid or accrued by any taxes attributable to excluded income from sources in American Samoa.
 For more information, see Pub.
-570. - Taxes on foreign-oil related income.
+570 - Taxes on foreign-oil-related income.
 Reduce taxes paid or accrued by foreign taxes paid or accrued on foreign-oil-related income, but only to the extent the tax imposed by the foreign country on the oil-related income is considered to be materially greater than the tax generally imposed by that country on other kinds of income.
 See Regulations section 1.907(b)-1.
-The amount of tax not allowed as a credit under this rule is allowed as a business expense deduction.

-- Taxes on foreign oil and gas extraction income.
+The amount of tax not allowed as a credit under this rule is allowed as a business expense deduction. - Taxes on foreign oil and gas extraction income.
 Reduce taxes paid or accrued by taxes imposed on foreign oil and gas extraction income.
-The amount of the reduction is the amount by which your foreign oil and gas extraction taxes exceed the amount of your foreign oil and gas extraction income for the year multiplied by a fraction equal to your pre-credit U.S. tax liability (for example, Form 1040, line 42) divided by your worldwide income.
+The amount of the reduction is the amount by which your foreign oil and gas extraction taxes exceed the amount of your foreign oil and gas extraction income for the year multiplied by a fraction equal to your pre-credit U.S. tax liability (for example, Form 1040, line 44) divided by your worldwide income.
 You may be entitled to carry over to other years taxes reduced under this rule.
-See section 907(f). - Taxes on foreign mineral income.
-Reduce taxes paid or accrued on mineral income from a foreign country or U.S. possession if you took a deduction for percentage depletion under section 613 for any part of the mineral income. - Reduction for failure to file Form 5471.
-U.S. shareholders who control a foreign corporation must file Form 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations.
-If you do not file Form 5471 and furnish all of the information required by the due date of your tax return, reduce by 10% all foreign taxes that you otherwise may take into account for the foreign tax credit.
-You may have to make additional reductions if the failure continues.
-See section 6038(c) for details and exceptions.
+See section 907(f).

+• Taxes on foreign mineral income.
+Reduce taxes paid or accrued on mineral income from a foreign country or U.S. possession if you took a deduction for percentage depletion under section 613 for any part of the mineral income.

+Reduction for failure to file Form 5471.
+U.S. shareholders who control a foreign corporation must file Form